 At first, Giuliano thought Sender was making sure he got preferential treatment.
 “I felt like I had a red carpet laid out for me at UC Irvine.
 Then I came to realize I wasn’t special—everybody is treated the same way.”

 The long months of chemotherapy were hard but Giuliano seldom let it slow him down.
 He was determined to expand his business, all the while preparing for the worst.
-He wanted to make sure his wife had some financial security.
+He wanted to make sure his family had some financial security.

 Several weeks later, scans and tests showed that Giuliano’s lymph nodes were clear of cancer.
 Sender told him there was a 70 percent to 80 percent chance he would be cured, given his response to the chemotherapy, but he would need to be closely tracked for five years before he could say more.